arnaudmorin/bootstrap-openstack-k8s/README.md

 ```bash
 frep k8s/keystone.yaml.in:- --load config/config.yaml | kubectl apply -f -
 ```
-Wait for the deployment to be ready:
+Wait for the deployment to be ready (wait for READY 3/3):
 ```bash
 k get deployment keystone
 ```